 Emma is currently developing and writing Gum Shoe Story an animated/live action documentary about chewing gum and making Random Person 52 part viral internet animation series.

-She recently completed two animated documentaries.
+Emma has made two animated documentaries.
 Boudica A Norfolk Story an animated commission from Norwich Castle Museum and Everyone Is Waiting For Something To Happen a film exclusively based on a chosen person’s social media data.
 Part of a EPSRC UK research project.

 Her latest film Roger Ballen’s Theatre of Apparitions commissioned by Roger Ballen which she co-directed with Ged Haney had it’s World Premiere at Edinburgh International Film Festival (EIFF) 2016.
 London Premiere, The BFI London Film Festival 2016.
 Now doing the festival circuit.